emmasherman/Data_146test/Project2.md

 ![histogram_2](Log_1.png)

-The plot that best communicates is the second on with a logarithmic transformation.
+The plot that best communicates is the second one with a logarithmic transformation.
 When doing a logarithmic transformation it shifts the focus from the actual value to how many digits.
 It also is a scale operator and if the distribution has a gap using the log function enables the values to be on a better scale.
 Since there is a high variance in the first plot it is hard to guage the difference between the years.
-Yet, with the logarithmic transformation in the second plot the data is on a better scale it is easier to see the changes in life expectancy between 1952 to 2007.
+Yet, with the logarithmic transformation in the second plot, the data is on a better scale and it is easier to see the changes in life expectancy between 1952 to 2007.

 **Using the seaborn library of functions, produce a box and whiskers plot of population for all countries at the given 5-year intervals.
 Also apply a logarithmic transformation to this data and produce a second plot.
 Which of the two resulting box and whiskers plots best communicates the change in population amongst all of these countries from 1952 to 2007?**